sketchbooks99/mypt/README.md

 - Run
 ```
-cd path/to/PBRenderer
+cd path/to/MyPT
-build/pbrenderer config.txt
+build/mypt config.txt
 ```

 ## NOTE:
 - At now, file parser like as pbrt, to arbitrary modify your scene is not implemented.
-So, when you create your custom scene, please modify or create custom_scene.h in scene/ directory, and change header file which include by PBRenderer.cpp .
+So, when you create your custom scene, please modify or create custom_scene.h in scene/ directory, and change header file which include by mypt.cpp .

 - I'm not expert in C++ and compiler, so I have to check entire code to robustly run and compile with taking care of following terms.
   - Spliting code to .h and .cpp